ourzora/zora-token-factory-deprecated-/README.md

 ## Contract

-The token can be found in aion.sol and contains the following OpenZeppelin smart contracts:
+The token can be found in contracts/AionToken.sol and contains the following OpenZeppelin smart contracts:

  - Context.sol
  - ERC20.sol